Phoenix, NY

-Phoenix village's median home was built in 1938 — older than 99% of US cities.
+Phoenix's median home was built in 1938 — older than 99% of US cities.
 Older housing stock means more recurring repair demand: aging roofs, original-spec plumbing, electrical panels at end-of-life.
 That's a structural tailwind for any agency selling marketing services to local trades.
-Phoenix village's $144K median property value adds bite to the demand: each call carries real revenue, not just walk-the-truck money.
+Phoenix's $144K median property value adds bite to the demand: each call carries real revenue, not just walk-the-truck money.

-Every vertical we've profiled in Phoenix village, ranked by count and median vulnerability score.
+Every vertical we've profiled in Phoenix, ranked by count and median vulnerability score.
 Use this as the starting point for an outbound list.

 No vertical data yet for this city.